-The stock assessment model is used as the operating model, and the technical specifications are summarised in this document.
 Simulations account for both observation area and implementation error, and a range of robustness trials conducted.
-The empirical HCRs trialled are based on all or some of the available indices of relative abundance, including preseason survey data (ages 1+ and 0+) and CPUE (TVH, TIB), with different weightings trialled, as well as different methods based on recent trends in these indices.
-Performance statistics for a number of candidate HCRs compared, and show key trade-offs such as between catch and risk of depletion.
+Different implementation errors are set for each of the three sectors (TIB,TVH and PNG) based on historic performance, and sensitivity to these can be tested.
+The empirical HCRs trialed are based on all or some of the available indices of relative abundance, including preseason survey data (ages 1+ and 0+) and CPUE (TVH, TIB), with different weightings trialed, as well as different methods based on recent trends in these indices.
+Performance statistics for a number of candidate HCRs are compared, and show key trade-offs such as between catch, catch variability, risk of depletion and risk of closure of the fishery.
 Details of the alternative options and formulae used are provided, as well as suggestions for refining choice of the final HCR.
-Final tuning and refinements will be done in response to feedback from stakeholders.
+Final tuning and refinements will be done in response to feedback from stakeholders, and alternative variants of these HCRs will be presented and discussed at the TRLRAG.
+The implications of the results for adjusting aspects of the Harvest Strategy will also be discussed.